What Kind of Doctor Treats Sciatica Pain?

 Neurologists

+Since sciatica involves nerve pain, many people ask, what doctor treats sciatica when nerve issues are at play?
 Neurologists are who diagnose and treat nervous system disorders, including nerve pain like sciatica.
 Your Atlanta neurologist can perform a detailed neurological evaluation to determine the extent of nerve damage and identify what specifically is causing your sciatica.
 Neurologists may also recommend treatments like nerve blocks or injections that relieve pain.
+Consulting a neurologist can be especially beneficial if your sciatica symptoms are severe or accompanied by muscle weakness, as this may indicate nerve damage.

 Pain Management Specialists

-Pain management specialists are another type of doctor who help people manage chronic pain conditions, including sciatica.
+Pain management specialists are another type of doctor who helps people manage chronic pain conditions, including sciatica.
 They may use a combination of medications, injections, and minimally invasive procedures to reduce your sciatica pain and help improve your quality of life.
 Pain specialists may be recommended for chronic or severe sciatica that is more resistant to other treatment approaches.
+Pain management doctors are experts in finding solutions for chronic pain conditions like sciatica, especially when other treatments have failed.

 Treatment Options for Sciatica